bacalhau-project/bacalhau/ops/README.md

  * `unprotected`

 To control which type is used - you set the `protect_resources` variable to true when creating a cluster.

+# Auto subnets

+With long lived clusters - we use the `auto_subnets = true` setting which means there will be a bunch of subnetworks auto created for the deployment network.

+For short lived clusters - we set this to false and create a single manual sub network.

+This is so we don't use up all of our network quota making subnets that we don't actually use.